ewgdg/ewgdg.github.io/src/pages/blog/2020-10-21-patterns-of-dynamic-programming.md

 **Example problem:**

-To practise it, let’s start with a simple example, the ‘subsequence sum’ problem.
+To practice it, let’s start with a simple example, the ‘subsequence sum’ problem.

 The problem states that given an array **arr\[\]** of length **N** and a